 - Unpaid parking tickets and fines

 If your business employs drivers and is regulated by the DOT, MVRs are mandated for the pre-employment phase of your hiring process.
 But even if you’re not subject to DOT mandates, it just makes sense to check MVR before sending a driver to represent your business out on the road.
+Employees can enroll in reputable Australia wide driving schools like Go & Drive to ensure that they are safe on the road.

 Motor Vehicle Monitoring